xnuinside/simple-ddl-parser/README.md

 Yes, library already has about 4000 usage per day, you can check statistics by yourself - https://pypistats.org/packages/simple-ddl-parser.

-As maintainer I guarantee that not any backward incompatible changes will be done in patch or minor version.
+As maintainer I guarantee that any backward incompatible changes will not be done in patch or minor version.
 Only additionals & new features.

 However, in process of adding support for new statements & features I see that output can be structured more optimal way and I hope to release version `1.0.*` with more struct output result.
 But, it will not be soon, first of all, I want to add support for so much statements as I can.
 So I don't think make sense to expect version 1.0.* before, for example, version `0.26.0` :)

 ### How does it work?

 Parser tested on different DDLs for PostgreSQL & Hive.
+But idea to support as much as possible DDL dialects (Vertica, Oracle, Hive, MsSQL, etc.).
+You can check dialects sections after `Supported Statements` section to get more information that statements from dialects already supported by parser.
-But idea to support as much as possible DDL dialects, I already added such things as support  MySQL '#' comments.
-If you need to add something - please provide DDL example & information abotu that is it SQL dialect & DB.
+**If you need some statement, that not supported by parser yet**: please provide DDL example & information about that is it SQL dialect or DB.

 Types that are used in your DB does not matter, so parser must also work successfuly to any DDL for SQL DB.
 Parser is NOT case sensitive, it did not expect that all queries will be in upper case or lower case.
 So you can write statements like this: